distribution/distribution/docs/configuration.md

 > to the `docker run` command or using a similar setting in a cloud
 > configuration.
 You should also set the `hosts` option to the list of hostnames
 > that are valid for this registry to avoid trying to get certificates for random
 > hostnames due to malicious clients connecting with bogus SNI hostnames.
+Please
+> ensure that you have the `ca-certificates` package installed in order to verify
+> letsencrypt certificates.

 | Parameter | Required | Description                                           |
 |-----------|----------|-------------------------------------------------------|